varia-ict/varia-git/README.md

             - exercise_3
                 - fixes_to_exercise_3

+<b>You should have added 5 branches and 6 files in total in this exercise.</b>

 ## Exercise 2:

 * You should create your own repository and add a bunch of branches to it.